shengrunhua/MS2FN/README.md

 ## `main.py`

-`main.py` is used for training and test the classification model.
+`main.py` is used for training and testing the classification model.

 - Handles data preprocessing, model construction, training and test.